Non 'Consensus' Scientists:

 Jack Welch, B.S.
 M.S.
 Ph.D.
 Chemical Engineering, USA

-James (Jim) Goodridge, Retired California State Climatologist, USA
+James Goodridge, Retired California State Climatologist, USA

 James J. O’Brien, Ph.D.
 Meteorology, USA